anhaidgroup/cloudlabeler/README.md

 11. When you are done with labeling, save the data.
 In the cloud labeler page, click on 'DownLoad CSV' button in cloud labeler page to download the final CSV file of the table to your local machine.

 12. Remove the image and container in your EC2 instance.
-Type the following command in the Command Shell of your EC2 instance:
+Type the following commands in the Command Shell of your EC2 instance:
     ```
     sudo docker stop labeler
     sudo docker rm labeler